University of Regina

 The University of Regina is a public university located in Regina, Saskatchewan, Canada.
-Founded in 1911 as a private denominational high school of the Methodist Church of Canada, it began an association with the University of Saskatchewan as a junior college in 1925, and was disaffiliated by the Church and fully ceded to the university in 1934; in 1961 it attained degree-granting status as the Regina Campus of the University of Saskatchewan.
+Founded in 1911 as a private denominational high school of the Methodist Church of Canada, it began an association with the University of Saskatchewan as a junior college in 1925.
+It disaffiliated from its Methodist founders and fully ceded to the university in 1934; in 1961 it attained degree-granting status as the Regina Campus of the University of Saskatchewan.
 It became an autonomous university in 1974.
-The University of Regina has an enrolment of over 15,000 full and part-time students.
-The university's student newspaper, The Carillon, is a member of CUP.

-The University of Regina is a research university reputed for having a focus on experiential learning and offers internships, professional placements and practicums in addition to cooperative education placements in 41 programs.
-In 2009 the University of Regina launched the UR Guarantee Program, a program guaranteeing participating students a successful career launch after graduation by supplementing education with experience to achieve specific educational, career and life goals.
-Partnership agreements with provincial crown corporations, government departments and private corporations have helped the University of Regina both place students in work experience opportunities and help gain employment post-study.
-Record enrolment was seen in September 2023 with a quarter of those students being international.
+The University of Regina is a research university with a focus on experiential learning.
+Record enrolment was seen in September 2023, with over 16,800 students enrolled.